Clinical-Genomics/patientMatcher/README.md

 <a name="pheno_matching"></a>
 ### Phenotype matching algorithm
-Phenotype similarity is calculated by taking into account **features, disorders and computed phenotypes** of a patient
+Phenotype similarity is calculated by taking into account **features and disorders** of a patient

 - **Patient features**
-Are specified by the eventual HPO terms provided for the query patient. **Similarity between HPO features will make up half of the maximum similarity score** between two patients.
+Are specified by the eventual HPO terms provided for the query patient. **Similarity between HPO features will be equal the maximum similarity score** between two patients if no disorders (OMIM terms) are not provided for one or both patients.

-- **Monarch phenotypes**
-Will be computed using the [Monarch Phenotype Profile Analysis tool](https://monarchinitiative.org/analyze/phenotypes).
-The 5 highest scored computed phenotypes obtained by submitting a patient's HPO terms to Monarch will be used for patient matching.
-The similarity between computed phenotypes **will make up 1/4 of the of the maximum similarity score between two patient.
-For patients with no OMIM diagnosis (empty disorders field) the Monarch phenotypes will count for half of the maximum similarity score between two patient**
+Alternatively feature similarity score will make up 1/2 of the maximum similarity score.

+Feature similarity is calculated as the simgic score obtained by comparing HPO terms of a query patient with those from a matching patient using the [patient-similarity software package](https://github.com/buske/patient-similarity).
+You can find more information on semantic similarity comparison algorithms in [this paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-S5-S4)

 - **Disorders**
-OMIM diagnoses, if available, will make up **1/4 of the maximum similarity score**.
+OMIM diagnoses, if available, will make up **1/2 of the maximum similarity score**.
+OMIM score is calculated by pairwise comparison of the available OMIM terms for the patients.
 &nbsp;

 <a name="notify"></a>